aeternity/protocol/GENESIS.md

 ## ERC20 token

-After collecting funds via an ICO, Aeternity issued an ERC20 token `AE` on the Ethereum blockchain.
+After collecting funds in early 2017, Aeternity issued an ERC20 token `AE` on the Ethereum blockchain.
 Such a token is, at the most fundamental level, just a mapping from a set of Ethereum addresses to their respective balances and a standardised interface to interact with the token.
 It is setup in such a way that modifying the balance for a given address requires a valid signature of a public key for that address.

-The `AET` tokens function as IOUs for the the initial distribution of coins for the Aeternity blockchain and they will be usable until `Mon Sep 02 19:56:09 2019 UTC` after which the smart contract should refuse any token transfers.
+The `AE` tokens function as IOUs for the the initial distribution of coins for the Aeternity blockchain and they will be usable until `Mon Sep 02 19:56:09 2019 UTC` after which the smart contract should refuse any token transfers.